 This post may contain affiliate links, where we earn from qualifying purchases.
 See more details in the policy page.

-If you’re a regular here, you’ll know I am a big fan of lamb.
-It’s one of the things I am a little conscious of in the US – as a Brit, it’s a pretty common meat but that’s not the case in the US.
+If you're a regular here, you'll know I am a big fan of lamb.
+It's one of the things I am a little conscious of in the US.
+As a Brit, especially a Scot, I grew up eating quite a lot of lamb but it's far less popular in the US.

-I always remember my now mother in law visiting in the UK and I think I made her two lamb dishes with in the week (moussaka and a version of lamb tagine with apricots).
-Up until then, she hadn’t had lamb so I guess I changed that!
+I always remember my now mother in law visiting the UK for many reasons, but food is one of them.
+I think I made her two lamb dishes that week (moussaka and a version of lamb tagine with apricots).
+Up until then, she hadn't had lamb so I guess I changed that!

 What is a ragu?